BravoChos/aws-saa-certification/aws-voca/Management.md

 operational data from multiple AWS services and to automate tasks across your AWS resources.
 That helps to shorten the time to detect and resolve operational problems.

-AWS CloudTrail monitors and logs AWS account activity including actions taken through the AWS management console, the AWS software development kits, the command-line tools and other AWS services.
+**AWS CloudTrail**: monitors and logs AWS account activity including actions taken through the AWS management console, the AWS software development kits, the command-line tools and other AWS services.
 So this greatly simplifies security analysis of the activity of users of your account.

-AWS Config enables you to assess, audit and evaluate the configurations of your AWS resources.
+**AWS Config** enables you to assess, audit and evaluate the configurations of your AWS resources.
 This simplifies compliance auditing, security analysis, change management and control and also, operational troubleshooting.

-AWS Opsworks provides managed instances of Chef and Puppet.
+**AWS Opsworks** provides managed instances of Chef and Puppet.
 Chef and Puppet can be used to configure and automate the deployment of AWS resources.

 **AWS Trusted Advisor** is an online expert system that can analyze your AWS account and the resources inside it and then advise you on how to achieve high security and best performance from those resources.